 Monterey remains one of the most chillingly stunning places I’ve ever visited.
 Traveling there felt more like going home than getting off the plane in Massachusetts did!
 Riding down those endless seaside drives with an eye to the cold surf-break, peeking at otters and pinnipeds of all varieties, pulling my hat securely around my ears as I investigated the shells, crabs, and shipwrecked kelp that cover the rocky shores…it’s the wild ocean, the Romantic “sublime,” as I never imagined it before.
 Somebody call the Hudson River School!

-The sand, too, departed from the lava/coral mix to which I’m accustomed.
 This delicate alien transfixed me for as long as I could bear the biting January winds.
 What did it look like while suspended in the open ocean?
 What kind of propulsion system did it use?

 If you ever thought that my favorite Russian painter, Ivan Aivazovsky, exaggerated the beautiful oceanic interplay of water and golden light…nope!
 He captured it perfectly.